USS Patriot (MCM-7): History

 In 1994, Patriot was called to serve in the Pacific, and since then has served as one of four forward-deployed MCMs in 7th Fleet's Amphibious Ready Group.
 Patriot is operationally assigned to MCMDiv 11, CTF 76, ComSeventhFlt, CinCPacFlt, and USCinCPac.
 Her administrative chain of command is CoMCMDiv 11, CoMCMRon 1, CoMineWarCom (NAS Corpus Christi, TX) recently merged with Naval Anti-Submarine Warfare Command into NMAWC (Naval Mine and Anti-Submarine Warfare Command), and ComNavSurfLant.
 Although Patriot was permanently assigned to Sasebo, Japan, her crew served on a rotational basis from Ingleside, Texas.
 Each rotation lasted approximately 6 months.
 In 1996, the crew assignments were changed to permanent overseas assignments.

 Patriot and her sister ship Guardian were scheduled for a port visit to Hong Kong in the first week of August 1997.
-As preparations were completed, the Navy hierarchy realized that it would be the first US Navy port visit to the island after the handover to PRC control on 1 July 1997.
+As preparations were completed, the Navy hierarchy realized that it would be the first US Navy port visit to the island after the handover to Chinese control on 1 July 1997.
 Plans were quickly completed for USS Blue Ridge (LCC 19) to lead the port visit, and hold receptions for military and diplomatic dignitaries.
 Patriot and Guardian accompanied the flagship pierside.

 In March 2003, the major event was TSTA3/FEP.
 This Tailored Ship's Training Availability (TSTA3)/ Final Exercise Problem (FEP) initially designed to be a training assist visit to assess readiness, was turned into a graded scenario to prove her battle readiness.
 This advanced stage of training is designed to improve ships operations and give Patriot an opportunity to prove she is ready to perform her primary and secondary missions with utmost efficiency and skill.